-12.5.
+- 12.5.
 When well logging sources are to be transported to another site, they should be kept in the storage facility until they are ready to be moved to the new site.
-The sources should be transported only in shielded containers, and these should be locked and the keys should be removed.

-12.6.
-SSR-6 (Rev. 1) [31] assigns responsibilities for the transport of radioactive material to the following:

-- (a) The consignor (the person or organization that prepares a consignment for transport); - (b) The carrier (the person or organization that undertakes transport of radioactive material); - (c) The consignee (the person or organization that receives a consignment).
+The sources should be transported only in shielded containers, and these containers should be locked and the keys should be removed. - 12.6.
+SSR-6 (Rev. 1) [22] assigns responsibilities for the transport of radioactive material to the following: - (a) The consignor (the person or organization that prepares a consignment for transport); - (b) The carrier (the person or organization that undertakes transport of radioactive material); - (c) The consignee (the person or organization that receives a consignment).

-In many cases, for site well logging work, the operating organization performs all three functions.
-As such, the operating organization is required to ensure that the transport of radioactive sources used in well logging complies with the requirements of SSR-6 [31] or equivalent national regulations, including the requirements for the design and labelling of transport packages, requirements for vehicles and for controls during transport.
+In many cases, for on-site well logging work, the operating organization performs all three functions.
+Therefore, the operating organization is required to ensure that the transport of radioactive sources used in well logging complies with the requirements of SSR-6 (Rev. 1) [22] or equivalent national regulations, including the requirements for the design and labelling of transport packages, requirements for vehicles and requirements for controls during transport.

 12.7.
-The transport of radioactive material is a complex activity, and a comprehensive overview of the requirements of SSR-6 [31] is outside the scope of this Safety Guide.
-Guidance on how to meet these requirements is provided in IAEA Safety Standards Series No. SSG-26, Advisory Material for the IAEA Regulations for the Safe Transport of Radioactive Material (2012 Edition) [43].
+The transport of radioactive material is a complex activity, and a comprehensive overview of the requirements of SSR-6 (Rev. 1) [22] is outside the scope of this Safety Guide.
+Guidance on how to meet these requirements is provided in IAEA Safety Standards Series No. SSG-26 (Rev. 1), Advisory Material for the IAEA Regulations for the Safe Transport of Radioactive Material (2018 Edition) [44].

 12.8.
-Comprehensive guidance on nuclear security in the transport of radioactive material is provided in IAEA Nuclear Security Series No. 9 [26].
+Comprehensive guidance on nuclear security in the transport of radioactive material is provided in IAEA Nuclear Security Series No. 9-G (Rev. 1) [27].